The Godfather Part III: Writing

 In 1985, development of The Godfather Part III stalled because the cast of the first two films demanded more money to reprise their roles and because Paramount Pictures decided that a third film could not be made without Coppola's involvement.
-The studio had previously considered Michael Mann, Martin Scorsese, Warren Beatty and Michael Cimino, and motion picture head Ned Tanen favored Andrei Konchalovsky.
+The studio had previously considered Michael Mann, Martin Scorsese, Warren Beatty, Michael Cimino, and Sylvester Stallone (who was also attached to star).
+Motion picture head Ned Tanen favored Andrei Konchalovsky.
 That year, Coppola began considering returning to the franchise because of a dire financial situation, initially caused by the failures of One from the Heart (1982) and The Cotton Club (1984).

-The latter film's producer Robert Evans, who also collaborated with Coppola on the first film, tried unsuccessfully producing another Godfather film without Coppola's involvement.
-In 1988, after Puzo and Nicholas Gage wrote another draft, Talia Shire convinced Coppola to sign a deal to direct and write The Godfather Part III for $6 million and a share of the film's profits.
+The Cotton Club's producer Robert Evans, who also collaborated with Coppola on the first film, tried unsuccessfully to produce another Godfather film without Coppola's involvement.
+In 1988, after Puzo and Nicholas Gage wrote another draft, Paramount president Frank Mancuso convinced Coppola to sign a deal to direct and write The Godfather Part III for $6 million and a share of the film's profits.

-Coppola and Puzo completed their final draft of the screenplay on May 10, 1989, and it would include almost none of the elements in the scripts proposed over the previous 12 years, except for a home-invasion scene from the original Reisner script that survived in almost its original form.

-Coppola intended Part III to be an epilogue to the first two films, and was also inspired by Shakespeare's King Lear.
+In May 1989, Coppola and Puzo completed their final draft of the screenplay.
+It included almost none of the elements in the scripts proposed over the previous 12 years, except for a home-invasion scene from the original Reisner script that survived in almost its original form.
+Coppola intended Part III to be an epilogue to the first two films, and was also inspired by William Shakespeare's King Lear.
 Coppola and Puzo preferred the title The Death of Michael Corleone, but Paramount Pictures found it to be unacceptable.
+By the time of filming, the script had been redrafted 12 times.